ibm-cloud-docs/vpc/nlb-faqs.md

 {: faq}

 Approved Scanning Vendor (ASV) quarterly scanning is a requirement of the Payment Card Industry (PCI) Security Standards Council.
 ASV scanning of LBaaS data-plane appliances is solely a customer responsibility.
 IBM does not use ASVs to scan data-plane appliances because these scans can negatively impact customer workload functions and performance.

+### Why is my listener not receiving traffic?
+{: #lbaas-listener-security-group}
+{: faq}

+Make sure that the security group rules that are attached to your load balancer allow ingress and egress traffic on your listener's port.
+Security groups attached to your load balancer can be found on your load balancer overview page.
+Locate the **Attached security groups** tab in the overview, then select the security groups whose rules you want to view and modify them if necessary.